Deepikakasikota/Car-Dekho-Project/README.md

 Transmission : Defines whether the car is manual or automatic.

 Owner : Defines the number of owners the car has previously had.

+seats : Defines how many seats in cars.